RapidRiverSoftware/employee-handbook/README.md

 We strongly suggest using a password locker such as [LastPass](https://lastpass.com) or [1Password](https://1password.com/) to simplify the management and rotation of passwords to comply with the requirements listed above.

+### Multi-factor authentication (2FA)

+Enalbing 2FA for various accounts related to Rapid River is mandatory.
+For example for your Rapid River email account you are required to enable _2-Step Verification_ in your gmail account management page.

+Same goes for other accounts which are connected to our workplace.

 ### Network security

 Whether you work from home or in an office, we need the network on which you work to be secure.
 For that reason: